neisanworks/neisanDB/README.md

 type UserSchema = typeof UserSchema;

 class UserModel
-extends CollectionModel<UserSchema> // Allows for the `json()` method, which validates the data before returning JSON implements DBModelProperties<UserSchema> // Ensures the model's properties and types are aligned; Not required, but helpful {
+extends CollectionModel<UserSchema> // Handles `id` property and allows for the `json()` method, which validates the data before returning JSON implements DBModelProperties<UserSchema> // Ensures the model's properties and types are aligned; Not required, but helpful {
     email: string;